JohnFunkCode/ProgrammingChurch/README.md

 #### Exercise 1 - building your first flask application
 Using Pycharm we're going to create a new project and build a very simple flask app.
 I like the folder structure Santiago uses to organize his work in the Udemy [Flask Tutorial Step by Step](https://www.udemy.com/python-flask-tutorial-step-by-step/learn/v4/content), so we'll mimic it.
 * First create a new project in Pycharm - put in in your code directory in a directory called **flask-textanalytics**
+* Create a Python file for the main driver of your flask applicaton in the root of the project following the pattern of [Flask Tutorial Step by Step - Section 3](https://github.com/rmotr/flask-introduction/blob/master/flask_introduction/run_app.py)
+* Create a libraries module in your application to house the code of the application.
+In the library module create a python file with a route that handles the url route "/" by simply returning a string saying "hello world"

+#### Exercise 2 - rendering an html template
+In this exercise we'll extend what you've built so far to setup a simple flask template and pass it a variable to include in the information it outputs.
+* Add the a route to handle the "/test" route with a function that calls render_template to render a file called index.html
+* create a file called index.html in the templates directory
+* pass a variable with a string containing your name in it to the template and have it include your name someone in the body of the data returned.

+#### Exercise 3 - Rendering a form and displaying the user's input
+In this exercise we'll extend what you've built so far to render an html form to gather two strings from the user.
+When the user posts that data, we'll render another template to display the two string.
+* Add a route to handle the "/textanalytics" route with a function that renders either a form, or an html document with results depending on if it gets a GET or a POST method.
+* Add two html documents to your templates directory one called "textanalytics_form.html" with an input form in it, and one called "textanalytics_form_results.html" to display the two strings gathered by the form.

+#### Exercise 4 - Hook up your text analytics funcitons from a few weeks ago
+In this exercise we'll use the text anlytics module you wrote a few weeks ago to calculate the words in common between the two strings the user inputs into the web forms from the previous exercise.
+* Copy your text analytics code into a directory called model in your library directory
+* Call you text analytics union method from the "POST" method of your function that handle the "/textanalytics" route and pass the results to the render template code that displays your textanalytics_form_results template.
+* Add code into your template to display the dictionary returned by your textanalytics.union() function.